Level of Study

 - understands the mechanisms through which tokenization and blockchain can potentially disrupt the market power of incumbent businesses.

-- understands the pros and cons of initial coin offerings (ICO), and explain the factors contributing to their phenomenal growth in recent years.
+- understands the pros and cons of initial coin offerings (ICO), and explains the factors contributing to their phenomenal growth in recent years.

 - understands the various mechanisms through which regulatory authorities of different countries have attempted to regulate cryptocurrencies and ICOs.